 Input instructions fetch data from a specified input port, while output instructions send data to a specified output port.
 There is very little distinction between input/output space and memory space, the microprocessor presents an address and then either accepts data from, or sends data to, the data bus, but the sort of operations available in the input/output space are typically more limited than those available in memory space.

 NOP

-NOP, short for "no operation" is an instruction that produces no result and causes no side effects.
+NOP, short for "no operation" is an instruction that can be executed like normal, except it produces no result and it causes no side effects.
 NOPs are useful for timing and preventing hazards.